 Bicycles are my passion.
 Whether they be trail shredders, gravel crushers, ultra racers, or daily commuters, I believe all bikes are beautiful.
 I believe a bike should be an heirloom built to endure, not a disposable commodity.
-I believe a bike should compliment its rider perfectly, and that everyone should be able to experience the joys of cycling regardless of size, shape, or ability.
+I believe a bike should compliment its rider perfectly, and that everyone should be able to experience the joys of cycling regardless of physical ability, gender identity, race, or religion.
 These principles drive everything I do.

 I offer a variety of frames for different riding styles, many of which are geared towards off-road disciplines.
 This is not a comprehensive list of frames I build, rather some suggestions to help guide a discussion and select your desired style of bike.